 2. Comprehensive Business Continuity Planning is a Must

-It’s estimated that as many as one in four businesses is etching out their very first business continuity plan in the wake of the coronavirus pandemic, but many businesses remain unprotected, and even some with plans established still weren’t prepared.
-Common oversights include failing to test strategies and failing to plan for a variety of continuity disruptors.
+It’s estimated that as many as one in four businesses is etching out their very first disaster recovery and business continuity plan in the wake of the coronavirus pandemic, but many businesses remain unprotected, and even some with plans established still weren’t prepared.
+Common oversights include failing to test strategies and failing to plan for a variety of business continuity disruptors.
 Examples of the latter include:

 - Network Interruptions

 - Manmade Issues

 - Disruption of Transit Systems

 3. Financial Readiness is Key in Staying Strong Through Economic Uncertainty

 In the brief window between the first known case of coronavirus emerging and the virus becoming widespread, economists were raising red flags that corporations had record levels of debt.
 In America, this amounted to roughly $10 trillion or 47 percent of the economy.
 This, they feared, would not only be the end of many companies if an economic downturn hit but a catalyst that would send the economy spiraling further.
 As we know now, that economic downturn did hit, and companies are scrambling to make cuts they should have made long before any alarm bells rang.
 That’s not to say all these organizations will fail, but those that had little to no debt will naturally fare better in the long run, and the few with the foresight to save are in an even better position.

 4. Don’t Put All Your Eggs in One Basket

 All too often, organizations try to keep everything in-house and under one roof.
 That tends to be inefficient because many of the business processes they’re managing internally aren’t the company’s specialty.
 They’re simply components of doing business.
 Moreover, when a facility is impacted by an unexpected event, all operations within that facility grind to a screeching halt.
 Diversification is a time-tested way to minimize risk, and business process outsourcing can be the vehicle that takes you there.